Why 510 Thread Batteries Remain the Standard

 For Flavor Enthusiasts

-Low voltage options preserve terpenes.
-The Vessel Core's 2.4V setting and the DL 6.0's 1.8V minimum let you extract maximum flavor.
+Low voltage preserves terpenes.
+The Vessel Core's 2.4V setting and the DL 6.0's 1.8V minimum bring out flavor that higher voltages burn off.
 Look for:

 - Voltage options below 2.5V